William St Lawrence, 12th Baron Howth

-William St Lawrence, 12th Baron Howth (1628–1671) was an Irish nobleman of the Restoration period.
+William St Lawrence, 12th Baron Howth (1628 – June 1671) was an Irish nobleman of the Restoration period.
 He was an intelligent and popular man who would undoubtedly have played an influential role in Irish politics had it not been for his premature death.

+Biography

 Though some sources refer to him as the nephew of the previous Baron, the weight of evidence is that he was the only surviving son of Nicholas St Lawrence, 11th Baron Howth and Jane Montgomery, only daughter of George Montgomery, Bishop of Derry and his first wife Susan Steyning.
 He was born, probably in Colchester, Essex, in 1628.
 The St Lawrence family had inherited estates near Colchester from William's grandmother Elizabeth Wentworth of Gosfield Hall, which presumably explains why he was sent to Colchester Grammar School, where he enrolled in 1639.